Algebraic Weaves and Braid Varieties: Holomorphic Symplectic Structure

 \begin{proof} By Lemma \ref{lem: full twist}, we can write

 By Example \ref{ex: form full twist}, we can also write

-Next, we need to understand the behavior of the 2-form under opening the crossings according to $\tau(\beta)$, as this determines the construction of the toric chart $T_{\tau(\beta)}$.
-By using the decomposition in Equation \ref{eq: factorization}, we can write
+Next, we need to understand the behavior of the 2-form under opening the crossings according to $\tau$, as this determines the construction of the toric chart $T_{\tau}$.
+Note that on the variety $X_0(\beta\Delta; w_0) \subseteq X_0(\beta\Delta^{2})$ we have $U = I$, the identity matrix.
+We break this computation in several steps.